Kilmarnock Athletic F.C. (1888): Name change and Scottish Cup entries

 The club changed its name in December 1888 to Kilmarnock Athletic, losing 3–2 to its Cup conquerors Stewarton in the first match under the new name.
 The name change was possibly in response to a newspaper report that supporters of the original Kilmarnock Athletic F.C. were still loyal to the "red jackets" and a call for a new side to replace the lost Athletics, especially given that the club changed its shirt colours to those of the former club.

 The new Athletic club was not as successful as the former club, playing the Scottish Cup from 1889–90 until 1898–99, only twice winning ties in the main competition rounds.
 The second occasion (in 1891–92) saw the team through to a second round tie against Celtic, which the Bhoys won 3–0.

 After the Scottish Qualifying Cup was introduced, the club only won through to the first round once, in 1897–98, where it had the distinction of twice being beaten by Ayr Parkhouse in consecutive Cup ties.
 The clubs met in the third round of the Qualifying Cup at Holm Quarry, Parkhouse winning 2–1, and, as all teams reaching that stage were put into the first round of the competition proper, the luck of the draw paired them up again.
 This time the Parkies hosted the match at Beresford Park, and came out on top a second time; Athletic held the lead with 15 minutes remaining but conceded a winner in the 86th minute.

 League football

 In common with many Scottish clubs, after the formation of the Scottish League, the Red Shirts sought league competition.
 It was one of the five clubs which instigated the Scottish Football Federation, the third such competition in Scotland (after the League and the Scottish Football Alliance) in 1891–92, but finished near the bottom of the table of the competition's first season, and the club, struggling with the increased travel expenses for a national competition, withdrew at the end of the season.

-The club then played in local leagues, finishing second in the Ayrshire League in 1892–93 and third in the Ayrshire Combination in 1894–95, but the more local competitions fell into disarray and despite various attempts at reform or reinvigoration, did not last, and the club was without senior league football for its final years.
+The club then played in local leagues, finishing second in the Ayrshire Football League in 1892–93 and third in the Ayrshire Football Combination in 1894–95, but the more local competitions fell into disarray and despite various attempts at reform or reinvigoration, did not last, and the club was without senior league football for its final years.